RevertIT/docker-lemp/README.md

 Get the `setup_nginx_project.sh` file and double click on Windows if you have git installed, or via terminal `./setup_nginx_project.sh`

+The project name you type will be subdomain, for example if name of the project is skeleton, it will be accessible to `http://skeleton.localhost`

+You can make as many as you want projects.

 ## **Features**

 - **Deploy in less than 30 seconds:**